itsbonczek/kingpin/README.md

 ## Clustering algorithm

-Currently kingpin uses simple grid-based clustering algorithm backed by k-d tree.
+Kingpin uses simple grid-based clustering algorithm backed by k-d tree.

 The good demonstration of this algorithm can be found in WWDC Session 2011: ["Visualizing Information Geographically with MapKit"](https://developer.apple.com/videos/wwdc/2011/).